PAVANIDEGALA/portfolio/_pages/about.md

   - type: Organization
 ---

-* I'm Pavani, UI/UX designer.
+* I'm Pavani, UI/UX & Graphic designer.
 Nice to meet you! 👋🏼

-* Currently, I'm wrapping up my UI/UX design internship at ExamBazaar.I completed my Bachelor of Computer Science from Unity College.
-Before that, I also worked as a UI/UX Intern in a startup company.
+* Currently, I'm wrapping up my Graphic design internship at Marcamor Consultancy.I completed my Bachelor of Computer Science from Unity College.
+Before that, I also worked as a UI/UX Intern at Exambazaar for 1 year.
 I look forward to starting a full-time role in graphic, UI/UX design.

 * When I'm not designing:
-  I watch anime, create digital art of my favourite characters, paint and learn how to code ✨
+  I watch anime, create digital art of my favourite characters, paint and eat pizza ✨

 * If you have a role to fill or have a chat , feel free to email me at pavanidegala123@gmail.com